-Objective : To understand the basic concept of ON/OFF Valve using a PLC
+Objective : To understand the basic concept of PLC Valve Control Ladder Logic.

 Note : Barrier or Relay not shown in above figure.